quasarframework/icongenie/README.md

 > If you use an original that is smaller than 1240x1240 some icons will be naively upscaled.
 If you do not use a square original, it will be cropped square from the center using the smaller dimension as width and height.
 You have been warned.

+A final note: You should always pad your icon design with about 1% of empty space.
+This is because you will lose aliasing resolution when downscaling, which means at smaller sizes your round icon will seem to have a flattened top, bottom, left and right sides.

 ## Installation and Usage